 - Agent reached the end of its script after all steps completed

-agent_ended_call in your call logs means your agent is closing conversations correctly and consistently.
+What it means for you: This is a healthy termination reason.
+A high proportion of agent_ended_call in your call logs means your agent is closing conversations correctly and consistently.

 How to control it: Configure the voice_end_call tool in your agent with a precise instruction.
-See End Call for full guidance on writing effective end conditions.

 The customer or user hung up first.